Step 1: Campus Visit

 Step 2: Apply

 You are welcome to apply online by clicking here or downloading an application for print by clicking here.
 Please prayerfully take the time as you fill out the Student Application with your student.
-Please refer to the following checklist of items to ensure that your application is complete:

 Step 3: Preliminary Review

 The DCHS administration will review the completed application and schedule an interview appointment once all items are received.
-A DCHS staff member will contact you to set up the interview time.

 Step 4: Interviews and Testing